SanUSB/NTPClient/README.md

 **c.
 RTC Online:** Based on NTP (Network Time Protocol).

 Brazil has the NTP.br project with the objective of offering conditions for Internet servers to be synchronized with Brazilian Legal Time.
-NTP public servants in Brazil from stratum 2 of NTP.br are: a.ntp.br, b.ntp.br and c.ntp.br.
+NTP public servants in Brazil from stratum 2 of NTP.br are: *a.ntp.br*, *b.ntp.br* and *c.ntp.br*.

-They are powered by primary servers (stratum 1), which are also publicly accessible, including a.st1.ntp.br, b.st1.ntp.br, c.st1.ntp.br and d.st1.ntp.br.
+They are powered by primary servers (stratum 1), which are also publicly accessible, including *a.st1.ntp.br*, *b.st1.ntp.br*, *c.st1.ntp.br* and *d.st1.ntp.br*.
 These, in turn, are synchronized with atomic clocks, which are the responsibility of the National Observatory.

-There is also the gps.ntp.br server, illustrated in the Figure below, which is used for system monitoring.
-It is a stratum 1 ntp server, synchronized with the Global Positioning System (GPS).

 **d.
 Offline RTC:**
 **d.i.** Using real internal RTC, in the case of ESP32;